-Once you have kids, Valentine’s Day becomes more.
-It’s about showing love to your entire family.
+Once you have kids, Valentine’s Day becomes more than just a special evening with your significant other.
+It’s about showing love to your entire family and others.

-Since we have had children (6 1/2 years ago) and especially now that the older ones are school-aged, Valentine’s Day has become about more than just the two of us having a date night.
+Since we have had children and now that the older ones are school-aged, Valentine’s Day has become about more than just the two of us having a date night.
 The kids love the holiday as much as any of the others!
-In the years past, I have bought them a few little gifts, made something special for breakfast like cinnamon rolls etc. But I haven’t started a tradition that they look forward to until NOW!
-(They don’t know yet but they will on Thursday!!).
+In the years past, I have bought them a few little gifts, made something special for breakfast like cinnamon rolls.
+But I hadn’t started a tradition that they looked forward to until last year and they were SO excited!!

 I wanted to think of something that was more of an “experience” versus giving gifts and candy since they get enough of that at school parties.